AlvaroCorrales/AlvaroCorrales.github.io/index.md

 This website is in constant development.
 In fact, it is a learning project for me, so don't be surprised if it looks entirely different if you revisit it in a matter of days!

+> I am currently on a career break.
+I am spending my time travelling the world, learning about new cultures, languages, history, books, and nature.
+I will be looking for positions at the intersection of Economics, Econometrics and Data Science, starting in Summer 2024.

 Wondering about the windmills in the header image?
 This photo was taken in Consuegra, very close to my hometown, [Madridejos](https://www.google.com/maps/place/45710+Madridejos,+Toledo,+Spain/@39.4714388,-3.5501253,4472m/data=!3m2!1e3!4b1!4m5!3m4!1s0xd6990fcfb5a6c5d:0xb035db616bb6aa52!8m2!3d39.4717383!4d-3.5332049), in the Castilla-La Mancha region in Spain.
 (Photo credit: Wei Huang in Unsplash.)

 #### Disclaimer